labofidea/block-manager/README.md

  <h3>Config Block Class</h3>
 </article>

-Configuration requires a block_manager key in the module config file or the method getBlockConfig(),implemented by<br> BlockManager\BlockConfigProviderInterface, in the module class:<br>
+Configuration requires a block_manager key in the module config file or the method getBlockConfig(),<br>implemented by BlockManager\BlockConfigProviderInterface, in the module class:<br>

 /config/module.config.php